Quantum Reverse Shannon Theorem: Simulation of quantum channels on arbitrary inputs

-When we consider simulations without feedback, we no longer have additivity or strong converses.
-Here we are able only to establish regularized coding theorems.
+When we consider simulations without feedback, we no longer have additivity, and we are able only to establish regularized coding theorems and weak converses.
 The zero-entanglement limit is discussed in \cite{Hayashi:EoP} and the low-entanglement regime (part (b) of \thmref{qrst}) follows similar lines.
 The main idea is that if only coherent resources (such as qubits and ebits) are used, then the state of the environment is entirely comprised of what Alice and Bob discard.
 Let $E_A$ (resp.~$E_B$) denote the system that Alice (resp.~Bob) discards.
-Then if the simulation has $1-\eps$ fidelity with the true channel, Uhlmann's theorem implies that there exists an isometry from $E_AE_B$ to $E^n$ such that $R^n B^n E^n$ has $1-\eps$ fidelity with the output of $U_\cN^{\ot n}$.
-Now we obtain \eqs{q-low-iid}{qe-low-iid} from Fannes's inequality.
-Before discarding $E_B$, Bob's total state $B^n E_B$ is within $\eps$ of a state on $q+e$ qubits, and thus has $H(B^nE_B) \leq q+e +O(n\eps)$.
-Similarly, Bob has received only $q$ qubits, so we must have $\frac{1}{2}I(R^n;B^nE_B) \leq q + O(n\eps)$.

-Finally, for general inputs we need to argue that entanglement spread is necessary.
-In the feedback case, we will consider an input for Alice of the form